Learning hidden cascades via classification: Proposed Method

 \textbf{Stochastic Cascade Dynamics.} Infection events are governed by the probabilistic IC process, making each cascade realization inherently stochastic.
 A single cascade may not reflect the true influenceability of a node, especially for peripheral nodes rarely reached by the information.

 \textbf{Exogenous Stochastic Events.} Nodes may emit false positives or anti-symptoms due to unrelated external processes.
 These exogenous signals introduce further noise that is not explained by the underlying spreading model.
 To mitigate these issues, we aggregate symptoms across multiple cascade realizations, suppressing the impact of outlier behaviors and isolating persistent signal patterns.
 To further model uncertainty in the diffusion process, we employ a \textit{Monte Carlo}-based approach.
 For each node, we simulate \( N \) independent cascades and compute symptom-based summary statistics.
 This procedure is repeated \( M \) times, producing \( M \) feature vectors per node.
 These samples collectively capture the distributional structure induced by the propagation and observation models, offering a compact yet expressive encoding of the node’s diffusion behavior.
-Further implementation details, including pseudocode, are provided in Appendix~\hyperref[app:empiricalGT]{\ref*{app:empiricalGT}} (Algorithm~\ref{alg:algo1}).
+Further implementation details, including pseudocode, are provided in~\hyperref[app:empiricalGT]{\ref*{app:empiricalGT}} (see Algorithm~\ref{alg:algo1}).